When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 4.
 Turning On the Computer

-Turn on the PC as well as the docking station.
-Do so by clicking on the power button on the docking station.
-As soon as the computer starts, you will have the option to use both monitors.
+Click on the power button on the docking station to turn on the PC and the docking station.
+As soon as the computer starts, you can use both monitors.

 Configuration of the Display